Lagertonne/wireguard-on-namespaces/README.md

 Configuration needed: You have to adjust the IP-Addresses to your needs.
 In the example, I used `10.1.1.10/32` and `fe80::3/128`.
 Those will probably not work in your Wireguard-Setup.
 Also, if you want to use a different Network-Namespace-Name than "vpn", you have to adjust it here in the second Argument of the `up-netns.sh` call.

+After placing the files at the right location, you just have to execute `systemctl enable create-ns-vpn.service` and `systemctl enable wg-netns.service`, and a Network-Namespace with vpn as the only way out will magically appear ^-^